WiseLibs/better-sqlite3/docs/api.md

 As shown above, you can use arbitrary JavaScript objects as your aggregation context, as long as a valid SQLite3 value is returned by `result()` in the end.
 If `step()` doesn't return anything (`undefined`), the aggregate value will not be replaced (be careful of this when using functions that return `undefined` when `null` is desired).

 Just like regular [user-defined functions](#functionname-options-function---this), user-defined aggregates can accept multiple arguments.
-Furthermore, `options.varargs`, `options.deterministic`, and `options.directOnly` [are also](#functionname-options-function---this) accepted.
+Furthermore, `options.varargs`, `options.directOnly`, and `options.deterministic` [are also](#functionname-options-function---this) accepted.

 If you provide an `inverse()` function, the aggregate can be used as a [window function](https://www.sqlite.org/windowfunctions.html).
 Where `step()` is used to add a row to the current window, `inverse()` is used to remove a row from the current window.
 When using window functions, `result()` may be invoked multiple times.